 Video shows you how to install on WordPress blog

 There are some good things and some bad things about these initiatives.
 On one hand they allow more social features and more connection on your site.
 On the other hand, they can distract and even lead people away from your site.

 And, there is a bit of an annoying battle going on here for competing sign-in platforms.
-OpenID was suppose to be the non denominational, secure single sign-in platform and while it has picked up steam, features like Facebook Connect that still rely on proprietary, closed door sign-in only tends to undercut the OpenId promise.
+OpenID was supposed to be the non-denominational, secure single sign-in platform and while it has picked up steam, features like Facebook Connect that still rely on proprietary, closed-door sign-in only tends to undercut the OpenId promise.
 (FYI: Google Friend Connect initially included Facebook log in as part of the tool, but Facebook demanded that it be removed.)